Whether you are a pharmacy student in first to third year or a fourth year about to graduate, you can join the frontlines in community pharmacy today.

 Although the College bylaws do not require Student Pharmacists to purchase insurance, it does not mean you have insurance coverage in all cases and it is definitely not worth the risk if you are working at a pharmacy outside of a practicum, where you are no longer covered by UBC’s General Liability insurance.

-Learn more about the special insurance coverage rate of $200 per year BCPhA is providing to support Student Pharmacists here.
+Learn more about the special insurance coverage rate of $100 per year BCPhA is providing to support Student Pharmacists here.
+(Pricing updated as of March 2021)

 What job opportunities are there for me?